 To quote Dr Chris Evans, Historian, talking about South Wales towns in the 1840’s “……..being a baby in Merthyr Tydfil was not a good idea.”
 I’m pleased to say Moses and Aaron lived to a good age.
 However, the road Moses followed must have been one that presented many twists and turns.
 He avoided the Cholera epidemic of 1848/49 where Merthyr was the worst affected town.
 1,389 deaths were reported and it may have been higher!
 Moses would have been about 5 or 6 years old at the time.
 A sobering thought if he had succumbed to Cholera, I and many others would not be here today!

 I doubt whether Moses or any of his siblings went to school.
-Although in the 1840s, the Guest family who owned the iron works at Dowlais did provide infant schools, day schools and evening classes for both employees and their relatives.
+Although in the 1840s, the Guest family who owned the ironworks at Dowlais did provide infant schools, day schools and evening classes for both employees and their relatives.
 The education act, making it compulsory for children to go to school was not enforced until 1880.
 It’s more likely he would have been working from a very early age.
-However, in 1844, the Factory Act was passed which meant any child under the age of 13 was not permitted to work anymore than 6.5 hours per day!
-In the 1851 census of Merthyr Tydfil, it shows Moses listed as a 7 year old ‘twin’.
-It usually says scholar, but under his and his brother Aaron it’s listed as twin.
+However, in 1844, the Factory Act was passed which meant any child under the age of 13 was not permitted to work any more than 6.5 hours per day!
+The 1851 census of Merthyr Tydfil, shows Moses listed as a 7-year-old ‘twin’.
+It usually says scholar, but under his and his brother Aaron it’s listed as a twin.
 In the census of 1891 Moses is listed as being able to speak both English and Welsh.
 I wonder which one he chose as his main language?

 By the last quarter of 1873, Moses was a married man.
 He married Hannah Richards who was also born in Merthyr Tydfil in 1847.
 In the 1851 census of Merthyr, Hannah is shown living with her parents William and Catherine and siblings Catherine and Ann.
 Catherine is shown as the same age, 3 years, but it doesn’t identify them as twins.
 Now, in 1861, the Richards family are still residing at the same place, but now there’s no Ann.
 There’s a new addition of Mary who’s aged 4.
 It’s possible then that we have a twin, Moses, who is the son of a twin marrying a twin, Hannah.